laplantes/SPRestAssist/README.md

 [![npm downloads](https://img.shields.io/npm/dm/sprestassist.svg?style=flat-square)](http://npm-stat.com/charts.html?package=sprestassist)

 sprestassist is a modern, light weight, helper library for creating SharePoint 2019 on premises REST calls utilizing axios.js sprestassist is based on the REST architecture and the SharePoint 2019 on premises API.
-The library is not extensive, it was built with the purpose of being light weight while serving the most common SharePoint developer needs.
+The library is not exhaustive, it was built with the purpose of being light weight while serving the most common SharePoint developer needs.
 This document will not cover all of the possible query options such as filter, sort, expand, etc. For more details please see [Get to know the SharePoint REST service](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service?tabs=csom)
 At the time this file was written the current version of axios is 0.21.1, other versions have not been tested